StaristCagri/StaristCagri/README.md

 - I'm currently studying Software Engineering.
-- I know middle level of Java, and beginner level of C, C++, Html/CSS.
+- I know intermediate level of Java, and have a basic understanding of C, C++, Html/CSS.
-- I'm interested in developing games, apps and more.
+- I'm interested in making games, apps and more.
-- I like to learn and create.
+- I enjoy learning and creating.
-- I have digital drawing hobby.
+- My hobby is digital drawing.